1976–77 Colorado Rockies season

 The 1976–77 Colorado Rockies season was the Rockies' first season.
 The Kansas City Scouts relocated in the off-season to Denver.
 With the World Hockey Association's Denver Spurs leaving Denver in a midnight move to Ottawa, Ontario just about 10 months earlier, Denver would get a franchise and the team would be anointed the Colorado Rockies.
 The team moved from Kansas City, which was a two-year NHL franchise that struggled from the beginning.

 The team took to the ice for their first regular season against the Toronto Maple Leafs on October 6, 1976.
-Rockies goalie Doug Favell played extremely well stopping 39 of the Toronto 41 shots on net.
-Wilf Paiement notching one goal, two assists and a fight.
-Rookie Larry Skinner scored the first NHL regular season goal for the franchise.
-The final score was 4–2.
+Rockies goalie Doug Favell played extremely well, as he stopped 39 of the Maple Leafs' 41 shots on net to go with his 95.1 save percentage.
+Wilf Paiement notched a goal, a pair of assists, and a fight.
+Rockies rookie Larry Skinner scored the first NHL regular season goal for the franchise.
+The final score was 4–2, with the Rockies winning.

 The team was competitive in the weak Smythe Division for a major portion of the season.
 Early in the season, the Rockies picked up wins by either the goon tactics of Steve Durbano, or through the heroic feats of their goalies, Doug Favell and Michel Plasse.
 Bill McKenzie was also a goalie for the Rockies but played in only five games.